• Skip to primary navigation

 • Email

-This chocolate bubble milk tea uses easy to find ingredients for maximum flavour.
+This chocolate bubble milk tea uses easy-to-find ingredients for maximum flavor.
 It’s a super forgiving & affordable recipe you simply need to try out yourself!

 A glass filled with chocolate buuble tea placed on a grey surface.